Granipouss/fdj-test-project/README.md

 docker-compose up -d
 ```

-You can import seeds for the database using the following command
+You can import seeds for the database (using [mongorestore](https://www.mongodb.com/docs/database-tools/mongorestore/)) with the following command

 ```sh
 ./db/seed.sh